INTERNATIONAL CONFERENCE My Meeting Notes

 Application of new concepts and practices: The emerging concepts and practices in rural development such as Cross sectional Land Use Planning (CLUP), ridge to reef framework of development, climate proofed agricultural systems, Research Into Use (RIU), cooperatives in business and business in cooperatives, research for policy and research on policy, Regional Rice Reserves, Zero Hunger Challenge etc are useful pointers to the developmental initiatives in this regard.

 Field tours: The visits, particularly to the Makilling Botanical Gardens, the Rice World Museum at IRRI, the University of Philippines, and the SEARCA at Los Baños and the Gourmet Organic Farm at Tagaytay, were not only informative, but reassuring too.
 The innovations such as Climate Smart Villages, Climate Field Schools, Climate Smart Rice, High – Iron and High – Zinc Rice, the Bell and Bottle Technology of Community-based Early Warning System, Ecological Engineering, Low External Input Rain Shelter Agriculture, Inclusive Value Chains in medicinal spices farming etc. are examples that deserve upscaling to the similarly situated farming populace all over the world.
-The field tour organized as an optional component, in my humble view, must have been an integral component of the Conference, for many a delegate had missed the golden opportunity Low-Cost Rainshelter Cultivation of
+The field tour organized as an optional component, in my humble view, must have been an integral component of the Conference, for many a delegate had missed the golden opportunity Low-Cost Rainshelter Cultivation of Vegetables in Grourmet Organic Farm of seeing concepts in practice.

 Lessons for practice: I learnt from a presentation from IRRI that they could reduce their chemical pesticide use by 94% during the last 30 years through ecological engineering.
 During the same period, India increased import of pesticides by 250%.
 This clearly illustrates the extension gaps which could be effectively bridged by effective extension and advisory services.